openaps/AndroidAPSdocs/docs/EN/Configuration/Accu-Chek-Combo-Pump.md

 ![Screenshot of insulin cartridge settings](../images/combo/combo-insulin-settings.png)

-- Install AndroidAPS as described in the [AndroidAPS wiki](http://wiki.AndroidAPS.org) and use the `combo` branch.
+- Install AndroidAPS as described in the [AndroidAPS wiki](https://androidaps.readthedocs.io/)
 - Make sure to read the wiki to understand how to setup AndroidAPS.
 - Select the MDI plugin in AndroidAPS, not the Combo plugin at this point to avoid the Combo plugin from interfering with ruffy during the pairing process.
-- Follow the link http://ruffy.AndroidAPS.org and clone ruffy via git.
-Use the same branch as you use for AndroidAPS, right now that's the `combo` branch, later on there will be the regular `master` and `dev` branches.
+- Clone ruffy via git from https://github.com/MilosKozak/ruffy.
+At the moment, the primary branch is the `combo` branch, in case of problems you might also try the 'pairing' branch (see below).
-- Install ruffy and use it to pair the pump.
+- Build and install ruffy and use it to pair the pump.
 If it doesn't work after multiple attempts, switch to the `pairing` branch, pair the pump and then switch back the original branch.
   If the pump is already paired and can be controlled via ruffy, installing the `combo` branch is sufficient.
   Note that the pairing processing is somewhat fragile (but only has to be done once) and may need a few attempts; quickly acknowledge prompts and when starting over, remove the pump device